Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 }
 ```

 Restart your server to add your new changes.
-Then add a new meal at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
-You should see a webpage update with your new meal and a list of the meal names, rating and a picture of the meal.
+When you add a new meal at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker), you should see the webpage update with your new meal.

 ## Adding HTML and CSS

-You now have everything you need for a fully functioning FoodTracker website which is hosted on a Kitura server.
-Now we're going improve the presentation using CSS and some more HTML.
-As an example, we have taken the CSS template from [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) and connected it to our server using Stencil to produce `Example.stencil`.
+We have provided some basic html and css in a file called `Example.stencil`.
+To improve the presentation of the webpage, We will replace serve this template instead of `FoodTemplate.stencil`.

 ### Move `Example.Stencil` to the Views folder
 1. Open your terminal window.